How to lose 2 pounds a week without crash dieting!

 Fiber helps to slow down digestion and fill you up during meals.

-A high fiber diet can also decrease your risk for developing certain chronic conditions such as high blood pressure or cardiovascular disease (3).
+A high fiber diet can also decrease your risk of developing certain chronic conditions such as high blood pressure or cardiovascular disease (8).

 7. Get More Active